 Othonna is a genus of more than 100 African plants in the family Asteraceae.
 These are evergreen or deciduous geophytes, dwarf succulents, or shrubs concentrated in the Western Cape province of South Africa and southern Namibia.
 A few species occur in summer rainfall parts of southern Africa.
 The genus is closely allied to Senecio and can be distinguished principally by details of the involucre.

 The form or habit of Othonnas is very diverse.
 Leaf diversity is also notable in this genus.
 A few species possess highly succulent leaves (Othonna capensis and Othonna sedifolia), but most have bifacial leaves that are only slightly succulent.
-Size and shape are variable, with most species having from 0.4 to 4 inches (1 to 10 cm) long leaves.
+Size and shape vary, with most species having leaves that range from 0.4 to 4 inches (1 to 10 cm) in length.

 The bright yellow (occasionally white or purple) flowers are the most distinguishing characteristic of the genus, and the flowering times differ from different species.
 Some bloom just before the beginning of their summer rest, and others bloom after fall growth begins.